 I’ve been fortunate to be the recipient of a number of awards and honours, including: the 2003 Premier’s Research Excellence Award, the 2003 Canadian Image Processing and Pattern Recognition Society’s Young Investigator Award, and the Queen’s ECE Club Favourite 2nd Year Professor Award in 2003 and 2004.
 I gave the Keynote Address at the 2007 IEEE Symposium on Computational Intelligence and Games, and along with my student and co-author Joseph Lam, was awarded the Best Paper Award and the Best Student Paper Award at the 5th Canadian Conference on Computer and Robot Vision in May, 2008.

-Since July 2009, I have served as the Head of the Department of Electrical and Computer Engineering at Queen’s.
+From July 2009 to June 2020, I served as the Head of the Department of Electrical and Computer Engineering at Queen’s.